What Is Whole Body Donation?

 Donation costs

-Typically donation to the Anatomy Bequest Program has no associated costs to the donor's next-of-kin/authorizing person as long as the donor’s death occurs within Minnesota.
-However, if the donor’s next-of-kin/authorizing person chooses to have a funeral before donation, have the donor’s body buried after donation, or is donating from a state other than Minnesota, there will be funeral home expenses associated with the donation.
+Typically, donation to the Anatomy Bequest Program has no associated costs to the donor's next-of-kin/authorizing person.
+However, if the donor’s next-of-kin/authorizing person chooses to have a funeral before donation or have the donor’s body buried after donation there will be funeral home expenses associated with the donation.
 These expenses are the responsibility of the donor’s family or estate.

 Frequently asked questions